KerimOmarov/data_science_projects/README.md

   </tr>
   <tr>
     <td><a href="https://github.com/KerimOmarov/yandex_practicum_projects/tree/main/01.%20bank_customer_churn">Research on the reliability of borrowers</a></td>
-    <td> Based on statistics on the paying capacity of clients.
-I researched is the marital status and the number of the client's children affect the fact of the loan repayment on time</td>
+    <td> Carried out a research for the loan department of the bank to determine how does the marital status, number of children, income level and education of the client affect the fact of repaying the loan on time.</td>
     <td>Pandas, Numpy</td>
   </tr>
   <tr>
     <td><a href="https://github.com/KerimOmarov/yandex_practicum_projects/tree/main/02.%20real_estate_market_research">Real Estate Market Research</a></td>
-    <td>Determined the market value of real estate in St. Petersburg and neighboring settlements for several years for the Yandex.Real Estate service.
-I set the parameters that would allow the construction of an automated system: it would track anomalies and fraudulent activity. </td>
+    <td>Determined the market value of real estate in St. Petersburg and neighboring settlements for several years.
+We needed to determine the parameters that would allow the construction of an automated system: it would track anomalies and fraudulent activity. </td>
     <td>Pandas, Numpy, Matplotlib, Seaborn, Exploratory Data Analysis</td>
   </tr>
   <tr>
     <td><a href="https://github.com/KerimOmarov/yandex_practicum_projects/tree/main/03.%20tariff_for_telecom_company">Tariff for telecom company</a></td>
-    <td> Conducted a preliminary analysis of two existing tariffs on a small sample of customers (500 people) to determine which one brings more profit, conducted an analysis of customer behavior.</td>
+    <td> Conducted an analysis of two existing tariffs on a small sample of customers (500 people) to determine which one brings more profit and also conducted an analysis of customer behavior.</td>
     <td>Pandas, Numpy, Matplotlib, Seaborn, Scipy, Statistical Data Analysis</td>
   </tr>
   <tr>